08 Nov What are the Side effects of Laser Hair Removal?

-While laser hair removal is generally a safe procedure; people with sensitive skin, people who have a tan from spending time in the sun, or people with darker skin types have an increased risk of buring and discoloration (dark and light spots) on the skin.
+While laser hair removal is generally a safe procedure; people with sensitive skin, people who have a tan from spending time in the sun, or people with darker skin types have an increased risk of burning and discoloration (dark and light spots).
 For this reason, you should go to a board-certified dermatologist with training and expertise in the use of lasers in all skin types- from very light skin to the darkest hues.

 The majority of people who use it find laser hair removal to be very well-tolerated.
 There do not appear to be any long-term health risks associated with this procedure.

 In general, the procedure is not painful.
 Most people describe it as similar to a mosquito bite.
 For a couple days after the treatment, you may experience redness of the skin, similar to a mild sunburn.

 After the procedure, you may experience mild swelling and redness in the treated areas.
 You may also feel a tingling sensation and tenderness.
 To help reduce this sensation, your dermatologist might prescribe a topical medication to sooth the inflammation.
 When you get home, you can reduce the redness and swelling with a cool bath or some ice packs.

 2) Burning of the skin, scarring and skin color changes

 Some people may experience burning or scarring of the skin.
 This can present as skin color changes (light or dark spots) due to the treatment.
 While this discoloration usually fades over time, it can initially be quite distressing.
 This risk of scarring or discoloration is higher in people with sensitive, tanner or dark skin, and can be avoided by using the correct typle of laser, and the correct laser settings matched to the patient’s skin type.
 This is why it is important see see and expert in the use of lasers in all skin types, so that these risks can be minimal.